jackwasey/icd/README.md

 New since last CRAN release:
 ----------------------------

--   further performance increases: 1 million ICD-9 codes assigned to comorbidities in a couple of seconds
+-   further performance increases: 1 million ICD-9 codes assigned to comorbidities in less than a second
 -   logical matrix or data.frame for comorbidity output and manipulation
 -   see NEWS.md and github [changelog](https://github.com/jackwasey/icd9/commits/master) for more details
 -   minor update to fix an obscure memory leak found with address sanitizer.